franciscop/crossroad/readme.md

 ### Static routes

-Let's see a traditional company website, where you have a homepage, some specific pages and then some PDFs:
+Let's see a traditional company website, where you have a homepage, some specific pages and a PDF:

 [**Codesandbox example**](https://codesandbox.io/s/loving-joana-jikne)